 We think the best option is to head to a mobile phone shop in downtown Budapest where the phone stores are more used to foreign customers, and can communicate more easily in English.
 That said, the staff in mobile phone shops is usually from the younger generation whose English is quite good in general (under 30 youth speak communicative level English).

 Calls Abroad from Hungary

-If you wish to make phone calls abroad from Hungary, or phone calls in Hungary, you must expect quite high roaming fees, unless you did your research, and found the best and cheapest ways to communicate for your own needs.
+If you wish to make phone calls abroad from Hungary, or phone calls in Hungary, you must expect quite high roaming fees (except visitors from EU countries), unless you did your research, and found the best and cheapest ways to communicate for your own needs.
 Including free calls via VoIP (Voice over Internet Protocol).
 So before your Budapest visit

 - make sure to explore the pricing options of your original mobile carrier (At&T, O2, 3, Vodafone, Telefonica, MegaFon, etc.).
 There are mobile roaming add on services (roaming bundle), which can considerably cut costs.